~ by Texas Homesteader ~

 I even use the Classico pasta jars to can my produce.
 Regular lids and bands fit them, just as the original lids fit regular mouth.
 They are embossed “Mason” and have never given me a problem.
 Just the right size for my husband and I!
 Why buy when you can reuse?

-I’ve seen the Classico pasta jars but didn’t know regular rings fit them.
-But reusing instead of buying?
+I’ve seen the Classico pasta jars.
+And reusing jars instead of buying?
 I like the way you think!